 Benefits of Ketosis

 By cutting carb intake significantly, we can drastically reduce insulin resistance, the precursor to type 2 diabetes.
 In addition, low carb diets, along with exercise, can be very effective at helping alleviate the symptoms and progression of type 2 diabetes.
 Beyond that, ketosis itself is appetite-suppressing, meaning your hunger will naturally check itself, increasing your caloric deficit and making you lose fat even faster.
-(You can find out more about ketosis benefits here).

 Ketosis takes some time to get into – about two weeks of low carb eating is required for the initial adaptation.
 During this time there will be bouts of sluggishness, fatigue, headaches, and some gastrointestinal issues as you adapt, often referred to as “keto flu“.
 Proper electrolyte intake will correct most of these issues.
-In addition, the “diet” aspect of this ketogenic meal plan – that is, the caloric restriction – shouldn’t be worried about.
+In addition, the “diet” aspect of this ketogenic diet plan – that is, the caloric restriction – shouldn’t be worried about.
 Weight loss will come as your body regulates appetite as it the addiction to sugar and processed food lessens, so restricting calories during the initial two weeks isn’t recommended.

 The meal plan is designed to ensure you get three balanced, healthy meals a day that address fiber, satiation, and adequate protein intake.
 The greatest part of a ketogenic diet is the fact that it spares muscle loss, where a carb-based diet doesn’t.
 Weight lost in a high carb, calorie-restricted diet will often come both from muscle and fat, whereas with keto, you can burn fat without sacrificing muscle.
 This is referred to often as “body recomposition” and leaves you with a much more preferred physique after weight loss.